 Before bikes I think I should write something about the situation in Poland at that time.
 It was a lot different from the one in the States, and from the one after the war.
 It may help US readers to understand what happened there.

 In 1918 Poland gained independence after almost 150 years of German-Austrian-Russian rule.
 We had to fight for the frontiers for next 3 years.
 There was no moto-industry left by the invaders.
 We had to create everything on the land destroyed by the Great War.
 Poland was a free capitalistic country at that time and soon the first private manufactories appeared.
 Some most complicated parts (e.g.: electric parts) we had to import (mostly from Germany - Bosch) but later all the parts were Polish.
 Polish projects were original, comparable to western bikes, reliable but a lot cheaper.
 Unfortunately the Second World War stopped the rapid development of Polish moto industry.

 All right, here is the description:

-As a prototype (in 1932, project was from first half of 1931) it was called 'CWS M III' (what means Model 3 - first was CWS M 55 series S-0, not a good bike, second was from series S-III).
+As a prototype (in 1932, project was from first half of 1931) it was called 'CWS M III' (what means Model 3 - first was CWS M55 series S-0, not a good bike, second was from series S-III).
 Somebody in a very important document wrote the roman 3 crabby and it looked as Arabian 111.
-In the end of 1935 because of the new tourist bike Sokol 600 RT M 211 they changed the name into more 'commerce' name Sokol 1000 M 111 (the same for the whole later family of the bike).
+At the end of 1935 because of the new touring model Sokol 600 RT M 211 they changed the name to a more 'commerial' name, Sokol 1000 M 111 (which later became the name whole later family of motorcycles).